I am Funmilayo, a UX Researcher that leverages Human-Centred Design (HCD) techniques to understand and address human & business needs.

 My background as a historian and writer has made me curious and detailed enough to consider past decisions and mistakes while researching for present solutions.

-My long-term goal is to use UX Research, technology and design to contribute to education technology, design education, and participate in high-impact projects that spark innovation.
+My long-term goal is to use UX Research, Big Data/Artificial Intelligence, and Service Design to contribute to education technology, design education, and participate in high-impact projects that solve social issues and scale businesses.

 The Other Parts of Me

 Like many others, I am multi-faceted.
 Yes, I focus on UX research but squeeze in a little time for other engagements.

 Writing, to me, is best done when there is no pressure; when all you write is for yourself and no one else.
 Sometimes, I write about UX research, Tech and their relationship with human behaviour.
 But I prefer to document muffled stories through creative writing.
 These stories can be poems or essays and I hope to have a manuscript by the year 2025.
 Some of my creative works are published in the Bodies and Scars anthology, Cephalopress, Brittlepaper, etc. I came third place in the Punocracy Prize for Satire 2019.
 I was also longlisted among the top 100 entries in Nigerian Students Poetry Prize 2019.